 Aperol, Campari, and Cappelletti are the most famous bitter aperitivo used in spritzes.
 They are hard to miss because of their bright orange and red colors, but they do have varying levels of sweetness and bitterness.
 Aperol is on the sweeter, less bitter side, with Cappelletti in the middle, and Campari on the dry, bitter, and also slightly more alcoholic side.
 All of them have similar citrus (orange and grapefruit) flavors, paired with bitter herbs and maybe even a little rhubarb, especially in Aperol’s case.

 However, when making a spritz almost any bitter aperitivo liqueur will work and there are also a handful of French ones to track down.
 A personal favorite is Lillet Blanc.
-It is definitely on the sweeter side, but has a lovely herbal quality that works great with fresh citrus.
+It is definitely on the sweet side, but has a lovely herbal quality that works great with fresh citrus.
 Try making a Mrs. the next time you’re looking for something to sip while making dinner.
 Lillet Rose has a lovely rose color and enticing berry flavors.

 And a few more you might want to try: